 Written by: Anton Spalding, Middle School Professional Development Specialist, Prime Time Palm Beach County

-Early last month, Prime Time Palm Beach County held its first ever virtual meetings with teens from four local teen advisory councils (groups of youth who take on genuine leadership roles to help an organization, school or community group achieve its mission).
+In early May 2020, Prime Time Palm Beach County held its first ever virtual meetings with teens from four local teen advisory councils (groups of youth who take on genuine leadership roles to help an organization, school or community group achieve its mission).
 The purpose of the virtual meetings was to provide support and a safe space for young people to voice their concerns and experiences amidst the life-changing effects of the coronavirus pandemic.
 Between the two meetings held, ten youth attended, along with four practitioners, a parent, and two mental health therapists.

 The teens openly shared some of the issues that they and other young people, sixth to twelfth grade, are currently facing.
 What was on the minds of these youth leaders?

 One youth said, “I feel like the transition to distance learning has put a lot of stress on a lot of people, especially my peers.”

 Another shared, “I have a couple friends who deal with anxiety a lot.
 So, them being in the house a lot…being trapped in…their anxiety is getting worse.
 They just need ways to cope with it.”